SYLLABUS / ONLINE ENTRY

 WERE YOU BORN TO PERFORM?

-John Callister, Head of Entrust Music & Performing Arts
+John Callister Head of Entrust Music and Performing Arts

-Barbara Kelly, Professor of Musicology at the Royal Northern College
+Barbara Kelly Professor of Musicology, Royal Northern College of Music

 Pamela Askey, Sue Aynsley, Hazel Banks, Charmiane Baskeyfield, Pam Beech, Margaret Blair, Lynne Bradburn, Tony Britton, Dawn Cartlidge, Jose Cartlidge, Muriel Chester, Rowena Dawson, Sue Dimmock, Betty Eaton, Val Ford, Margaret Glanville, Barbara Hall-Petite, Anne Handley,